buildpacks/spec/buildpack.md

 The lifecycle MUST provide any user-provided environment variables as files in `<platform>/env/` with file names and contents matching the environment variable names and contents.

 The lifecycle MUST NOT set user-provided environment variables in the environment of `/bin/build` directly.

+Buildpacks MAY use the value of `PACK_STACK_ID` to modify their behavior when executed on different stacks.

 The environment variable prefix `PACK_` is reserved.
 It MUST NOT be used for environment variables that are not defined in this specification or approved extensions.